ilfrich/flask-react-template/README.md

 `reducers.js`
 - `frontend/src/containers/LandingPage` - remove connection to example store (see the `@connect` section) and remove the dispatch of the `getExamples()` event in the `componentDidMount()` hook.

+**Change Frontend Title**

+The template for the index.html is located here: `frontend/index.html`.
+Webpack will use that file and inject the script which represents the transpiled frontend.
+Note: the `templates/index.html` is created by Webpack and will be overwritten every time the frontend compiles.

 ## Installation